 9. The Ritz-Carlton Shanghai

 The Ritz-Carlton Shanghai is situated just across the majestic Huangpu River from the heart of downtown Shanghai, in its emerging eastern extension, Pudong.
 Historically a verdant agricultural tract, Pudong has been transformed almost entirely in just two short decades by the Chinese government’s creation of a Special Economic Zone within its borders.

-The Ritz-Carlton Shanghai, Pudong occupies the top 18 floors of the Shanghai IFC, connected to a luxury shopping mall.
-The rooms overlook the Bund and the Huangpu river and the hotel houses the world’s most intact collection of art deco architecture.
+The Ritz-Carlton Shanghai, Pudong, occupies the top 18 floors of the Shanghai IFC, connected to a luxury shopping mall.
+The rooms overlook the Bund and the Huangpu river, and the hotel houses the world’s most intact collection of art deco architecture.

-285 well-appointed guest rooms and suites from the 39th floor to 51st floor, feature twice-daily housekeeping attention with evening turndown service as well as TV screens in all bathrooms, a lighted makeup mirror, iPod docking stations, complimentary morning newspaper, complimentary overnight shoeshine, and more.
+285 well-appointed guest rooms and suites from the 39th floor to the 51st floor, feature twice-daily housekeeping attention with evening turndown service as well as TV screens in all bathrooms, a lighted makeup mirror, iPod docking stations, complimentary morning newspaper, complimentary overnight shoeshine, and more.

 There is also a fitness studio, a spa, and an indoor infinity swimming pool.
-Dining options include the stylish Scena, for Italian cuisine, and Michelin-star Jin Xuan Chinese Restaurant.
-While this is an excellent hotel, the other Shanghai Ritz Carlton is in a better location for leisure travelers.
+Dining options include the stylish Scena for Italian cuisine and Michelin-star Jin Xuan Chinese Restaurant.
+While this is an excellent hotel, the other Shanghai Ritz-Carlton is in a better location for leisure travelers.

 Book a Club Room with access to the 24-hour Club Lounge and five food presentations daily.
 Located at level 49 of the hotel, the Ritz-Carlton Club Lounge features floor-to-ceiling windows, offering magnificent views of the Bund and Huangpu River.